roeibajayo/MediatorCore/README.md

 }
 ```

-## Example of creating a Accumalator queue
+## Example of creating a Accumulator queue

 ```csharp
 // the message: